wolkykim/qlibc/README.md

 ## Looking for people to work with.

 We're looking for people who want to work together developing and improving qLibc.

-Currently, we have demands on automated testing
+Currently, we have high demands on following area.

+* Automated testing
+* Documentation.
+* New feature implementation.